MetanoKid/toy-game-architecture/README.md

 Status: **Completed**

-The first approach has the basics of a component-based game architecture.
+The first approach had the basics of a component-based game architecture.
 However, there are some parts of it that could be improved.
 This approach will try to evolve that base and create a better game architecture.

 Entities won't exist as presented.
 They won't be a container of components, but just a number.
 That way, components will know what entity they live in by having that identifier.
-Of course, since entities don't exist as such anymore someone has to manage components, and that will be the Level itself.
+Of course, since entities don't exist as such anymore someone has to manage components, and that will be the `Level` itself.
+This introduces a future lack: we don't have a place to set common data like position or other stuff.
+We'd have to use components for that.

 Messaging changes as well.
 Components will register themselves in a *publish / subscribe topic* so there's no need to ask components if they are interested in a specific message.